top of page

 Foods like soy, cruciferous vegetables (such as cabbage and broccoli), and related supplements (sulforaphane) can interfere with your iodine uptake.

-Keep cruciferous vegetables moderate (1-3 servings/day).
+Consume cruciferous vegetables in moderation (1-3 servings/day).

 Iodine Supplements – Do You Need Them?